 - to review the budget of the Assembly, in coordination with APA staff, and make decisions as needed during the fiscal year to assist staff in managing resources;

 - to prioritize passed Assembly action items in accordance with the APA mission and financial feasibility and provide progress updates to the Assembly.

 The fields of medicine, in general, and of psychiatry, in particular, are undergoing historic changes.
-And the new Administration has promised to enact major changes in how healthcare is delivered and paid for in the U.S. The high cost of healthcare in the United States is leading to changes in the system of healthcare financing that rewards quality outcomes rather than high volumes.
-In the next three years, we will see a number of alternative payment models that will affect our practices and our patients, with Medicare leading the charge.
+And the new Administration has promised to enact major changes in how healthcare is delivered and paid for in the U.S. The high cost of healthcare is leading to changes in the system of healthcare financing that reward quality outcomes rather than high volumes.
+In the next couple years, we will see a number of alternative payment models that will affect our practices and our patients, with Medicare and Medicaid leading the charge.
 While we maintain the free right to operate outside “the system,” this evolution will require complex changes to healthcare policies, to the measurement of quality and outcomes, and to the information technologies that lie underneath electronic health records, health information exchanges, disease registries, and mobile health technologies.

-As a potential member of the BOT, I understand these multiple healthcare system levers and will encourage the APA to develop forward-thinking policies that ensure our organization increases relevance for current members as we fight against over-regulation, attract and retain younger members, develop nonmember revenue sources that serve our members and advance quality for our patients, and participate in the regulatory processes shaping our field.
+As a healthcare leader, I understand these multiple healthcare system levers and will encourage the APA to develop forward-thinking policies that ensure our organization increases relevance for current members as we fight against over-regulation, attract and retain younger members, develop nonmember revenue sources that serve our members and advance quality for our patients, and participate in the regulatory processes shaping our field.

-This is the perspective I bring to the Board of Trustees.
+This is the perspective I bring to the Assembly.
 My passion is ensuring that the value that we bring to improving people’s lives is recognized, understood, and fulfilled.
 I have practiced this by participating at multiple levels to assert advocacy for psychiatry’s unique role.